babulims/cucumber-selenium-testng-extent/README.md

 ## Conclusion

-The **bms-veeva-tech-assessment** framework provides a scalable, reusable, and maintainable solution for automated testing across multiple product lines.
+The **cucumber-selenium-testng-extent** framework provides a scalable, reusable, and maintainable solution for automated testing across multiple product lines.
 Its modular architecture, combined with Cucumber and TestNG, ensures clean separation of concerns, better code organization, and seamless test execution.